 Despite the token character of the fine, Ford Motor Company, which had pre-tax profits of $8.4 billion in 2017, contested the penalty in June, a practice which is routine.
 OSHA’s website still lists the violations as “under contest” almost five months later.

-Ivan Bridgewater, the father of the deceased young man, posted a moving tribute to his son on November 3, the anniversary of his birthday.
+Ivan Bridgewater, the father of the deceased young man, posted a moving tribute to his son earlier this month to commemorate his birthday.
 “This is a photo of my son, Ivan.
 Today would have been his birthday.
 He was killed eleven months ago at his workplace, the Ford auto plant, in Louisville, Kentucky.
 He was an awesome young man, and I was very proud of him.
 He was patient, kind, and respectful with me, and that’s not always easy.
 He loved his family, especially his wife and son.
 I miss him more than words can express.
 Parents should never outlive their children.
 The pain and loss never go away.
 Rest in peace buddy.”

 The hazardous and intolerable situations, which make tragic and completely preventable deaths such as Ivan’s practically a regular occurrence, only continue to worsen, a product of decades of collusion between the United Auto Workers union and the auto companies.

 A worker at the Ford Kentucky Truck Plant (KTP) recently spoke with a World Socialist Web Site Autoworker Newsletter writer about the conditions workers in the plant face.

 Don, who chose to use an alias in order to protect himself from retribution by the company and the union, described the indifference with which management and the UAW alike treat workers’ safety.